 Conditions for applying for the screening examination

-- Completion of all master's courses with an average of 90 or above within the time period determined according to the program in which the student belongs to: Students in dedicated direct track programs (Abisch Frenkel, MD-PHD and Marom) must submit their application to move to the direct track by the end of the first year **.
+- Completion of all master's courses with an average of 85 or above above (Note: Abisch Frenkel, MD-PHD and Marom students - must complete the master's courses with an average of 90) within the time period determined according to the program in which the student belongs to: Students in dedicated direct track programs (Abisch Frenkel, MD-PHD and Marom) must submit their application to move to the direct track by the end of the first year **.
 Students in the regular master's program can submit their application by the end of four semesters from the beginning of the master's, and no later than that. *

 - The student must have experience in research within the framework of the master's degree and have in-depth knowledge of his work.

 - The student’s supervisor recommends the transition to the direct track.

 Students who meet these conditions and wish to move on to the direct track should submit a formal application to the department secretariat.
 The application will include:

 - The student's request to move on to the direct track to a doctorate.

 - A letter of recommendation from the supervisor for the student to move onto the direct track.